PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Boltac resumed blowing his whistle for all he was worth.
 As the Orcs writhed in agony on the floor, the largest of them made the connection.
 He lifted his taloned hand off the ground then plunged it deeply into his own stomach.
 The whistle dropped from Boltac's lips has his face contorted in disgust.
 Coins exploded outward from the unfortunate creature's stomach.
 They clicked and clinked as they ripped tiny slices of flesh from the now dying creature.

-A bolt of lightning exploded into the room and lept toward the Orc
+A bolt of lightning exploded into the room and leapt toward the Orc

-Boltac held up his gloved hand and it slurped up Dimsbury's lightning bolt like a hungry child devouring a spaghetti noodle.
+Boltac held up his gloved hand It absorbed Dimsbury's lightning bolt.
 "Hey!
 That worked!"
 Boltac said, laughing giddily.

 Dimsbury furrowed his brow and said, "Very well.
 The fat man wants to play."

 The next bolt of lightning was so powerful, Boltac thought that his eyeballs had been seared from his head.
 But, when his eyes adjusted, he realized that the bolt had been so bright that he had been momentarily blinded.
 Still, the glove on his left hand remained intact.
 As Dimsbury extended his arm again, Boltac closed his eyes.
 He felt an impact on his arm.
 And again, and again.
 The palm of the glove grew hot and fought off the urge to shake his hand.
-On his belt the magic detecting wand vibrated wildly.
+On his belt, the magic detecting wand vibrated wildly.
 "Okay," said Boltac, "this isn't funny anymore."

 "Do it now!"
 Samga cried over the crackle of the lightning and the rush of superheated air.

 "I can't see!" protested Boltac.
 And the bolts kept coming and coming.
 Pounding into his left arm.
 He could feel the glove burning his flesh.
 And now, tiny shocks, the leftover current that this glove could not absorb, forced the muscles of his arm to contract and twitch violently.
 He turned his face away from the Wizard, still holding his hand up.
 Eyes closed in a painful wince, he felt around on his belt for where the magic detecting wand vibrated frantically.

 Samga pushed the heavy shelves over.
 They toppled over into Dimsbury and knocked him back a step.
-The Wizard lashed out blindly and a bolt of electricity caught Samga in the chest.
+The Wizard lashed out blindly, and a bolt of electricity caught Samga in the chest.
 Samga staggered towards the Wizard then collapsed.
 As Dimsbury turned back, he saw Boltac throw the wand across the room into the flame of magic.

 "Ha!" cried Boltac as the wand spun through the air.
 Dimsbury sneered and raised his hand to launch another blast at the now distracted Merchant.
 But as the wand entered the flame, there was a wuffing sound, and the flame of magic snapped into sharp focus.
 The wand reached the heart of the flame and stopped moving.
 Everything stopped moving.

 "What have you done?" asked Dimsbury.
 Then he realized he didn't care.
 He threw his hands forward in a gesture of power that was certain to obliterate Boltac from this plane of existence.
 But nothing happened.
 Dimsbury looked at his hands, confused.
-Boltac ran to the dias and swung Asarah off to the side.
+Boltac ran to the dais and swung Asarah off to the side.

 "Stop," commanded Dimsbury.
 He tried again to use his magic, but still, nothing happened.
 "What have you done?" he asked weakly.

 Boltac did not answer.
 He lowered Asarah to the ground.
 As he knelt to untie her, he became aware of a high-pitched whine growing louder and louder.

 Dimsbury stared at the frozen flame.
 The flow of magic, yes, he thought, that's what it had to be.
 The flow of magic had stopped.
 The pressure was building up behind it.
 Inside the still illuminated, perfect flames the wand vibrated furiously, emitting the high-pitched, rising whine that dominated the room.
 If Dimsbury could unblock the flow...
 He reached out and touched the frozen flame.
-As his finger brushed the surface it cracked like fine glass.
-It shattering into a million fragments, and each of those fragments shattered again.
+When his finger brushed the surface, it cracked like fine glass.
+It shattered into a million fragments, and each of those fragments shattered again.

-The explosion that followed knocked everyone flat.
+The explosion knocked everyone flat.
 Asarah, of course was lying on the ground, so she was spared the brunt of the blast.
 Samga, surprised to have survived a bolt of lightning to his chest, had just risen to his hands and knees.
 He saw Dimsbury fly over his head, even as the blast knocked him flat.
 Boltac was flipped upside down and thrown into the wall.
 He landed in a heap next to what was left of Relan.
 Even the creeping coins were flung about so violently, they retracted into their glittering carapaces and pretended to be currency.

 As Boltac raised his head, he heard a moan coming from Relan's corpse.
 Wait!
 Not a corpse.
 Somehow he was still alive.
 "Too stupid to die?"
 Boltac asked.
 Then he searched in his tunic for the small lacquered box.
 He opened it with shaking hands.
 Within it was a tiny flask covered in ornately wrapped gold wire.
 No bigger than Boltac's thumb, this vial looked as if it could only contain the amount of moisture found in a few tears.